Navin Sridhar

 Research

-My research spans various aspects of high energy astrophysics and multimessenger signals from binary stars.
-E.g., accretion around compact objects, emission mechanisms of high energy non-thermal X-rays from black hole coronae, the physics of particle heating and acceleration in astrophysical plasmas (and the emission of high-energy neutrinos from them), and the origin of coherent radio emission from sources like Pulsars and Fast Radio Bursts.
-I study them by performing kinetic plasma simulations (PIC), hydrodynamical fluid simulations, analytical pen-and-paper modeling, and also by directly observing the astronomical sources via satellite and ground-based telescopes.
+My research spans various aspects of high-energy astrophysics and transient, multimessenger signals from compact object-binary stellar interactions viz., accretion around compact objects, emission mechanisms of high-energy non-thermal X-rays from black hole coronae, the physics of particle heating and acceleration in astrophysical plasmas (and the emission of high-energy neutrinos from them), and the origin of coherent radio emission from sources like Pulsars and Fast Radio Bursts.
+Navin studies them by performing kinetic plasma simulations (PIC), hydrodynamical fluid simulations, analytical pen-and-paper modeling, and also by directly observing the astronomical sources via satellite and ground-based telescopes.
 I am advised by Lorenzo Sironi and Brian D. Metzger.

-Check out NASA ADS/Google Scholar/arXiv for a list of publications.
+Check out NASA ADS/Google Scholar for a list of publications.

 News coverage and appearences